TravisWheelerLab/DIPLOMAT/docs/source/basic_usage.rst

 The above command will generate a .dlfs file next to the video.
 To run tracking on it, run one of DIPLOMAT's tracking methods, but with the ``-fs`` flag passing in the frame store(s) instead of the video.
+Also, the project config is not needed when running on frame stores.

 .. code-block:: sh

     # Run DIPLOMAT with no UI...
-    diplomat track -c path/to/config -fs path/to/fstore.dlfs
+    diplomat track -fs path/to/fstore.dlfs
     # Run DIPLOMAT with UI...
-    diplomat track_and_interact -c path/to/config -fs path/to/fstore.dlfs
+    diplomat track_and_interact -fs path/to/fstore.dlfs
     # Run DIPLOMAT with some other prediction algorithm
-    diplomat track_with -c path/to/config -fs path/to/fstore.dlfs -p NameOfPredictorPlugin
+    diplomat track_with -fs path/to/fstore.dlfs -p NameOfPredictorPlugin

 Video Utilities
 ---------------